amostafa147/dsc30-2024-ss2/syllabus.md

 ## Communication 💬

-This quarter, we'll be using [Edstem](https://edstem.org/us/join/TsUk7m) as our course message board.
+This quarter, we'll be using [Edstem](https://edstem.org/us/courses/61536/discussion/) for course communications and lesson content.
 You will be added to Ed at the beginning of the quarter.
-If you're not able to access it please self enroll using the given link above, as we'll be making **all course announcements** through it.
+If you're not able to access it please reach out to the course staff immediately, as we'll be making **all course announcements** through it.

 If you have a question about anything to do with the course — if you're stuck on a assignment problem, want clarification on the logistics, or just have a general question about data science — you can make a post on Ed.
 We only ask that if your question includes some or all of your code, please make your post **private** so that others cannot see it.
 You can also post anonymously if you would prefer.